SAP/openui5-docs/docs/sap.f.GridList_2fc256b.md

 -   `boxesPerRowConfig` allows the alignment and specification of the number of items in a row, depending on the browser viewport size.

-This particular layout works with Internet Explorer 11, due to an implemented regressive enhancement \(polyfill\) in place of `display:grid`.

 > Note:
 > -   The height of all items is set to the height of the highest item.
 >